ThoughtWorks-China-QA/thoughtworks-china-qa.github.io/source/_posts/2015-01-15-how-to-post-to-this-blog.markdown

        ---
 Add your content below this paragraph and save it
+- Run `rake generate`
 - Now you can run `rake preview` to preview your blog.
 Just open [http://localhost:4000/](http://localhost:4000/)
-- When you finish editing please run `rake gen_deploy` it will push your changes to master automatically
+- When you finish editing please run `rake deploy` it will push your changes to master automatically
 - Last step please run these one by one

       `git add .`